LukeStampfli/EmbeddedFPSExample/docs-src/guide/room-system-part-2-server-side.md

 # Room System part 2 (Server-side)

 In this section will add the functionality to join rooms.
-We start by chaning the ClientConnection script a bit:
+We start by modifying the ClientConnection script a bit:

-To the other public fields, we add:
+Next to the other public fields, we add:
 ```csharp
     public Room Room;
 ```